TWiStErRob/twisterrob.github.io/_posts/2016-09-20-android-xml-colors.md

 Note: this will probably crash on special cases.

 `<font fgcolor="#FFFF0000" color="-#00010000">`
 : If you don't care about new platforms...
-(Who does that?), then you can use this to support anything below API 23.
+(Who does that?!), then you can use this to support anything below API 23.
 Old platforms understand `fgcolor=ARGB` correctly, and the not-so-old ones support the negative hack.
 Note: on new platforms the color will be black, so be careful if you have a dark theme.

 `<font fgcolor="#7FFF0000">`